 If the file has multiple related works, photograph all items in one countable scene before individual shots.

-Keep photo filenames/date labels consistent so each image can be tied to the exact object in your lender file.
+Keep filenames and dates consistent so each image ties to the exact object in the lender file.

 Front and reverse photos: prove identity first

-The first two required images should answer “what is this object?” and “is this definitely the same item listed for lending?” before the packet moves into marks, labels, or damage details.
+The first two images should answer: what is this object, and is it the same item listed for lending?

-Front photo: capture the visible artwork, frame or backing, and the object’s overall orientation.
+Front photo: capture the artwork, frame or backing, and overall orientation.

 Reverse photo: show verso, mounting points, seams, hardware, or underside construction cues where provenance clues often sit.